johnsonkuruvilla/gcp-secret-manager-team/README.md

 ## Usage

-1. Copy `terraform.tfvars.example` to `terraform.tfvars` and update the values as appropraite
+1. Copy `manifests/terraform.tfvars.example` to `terraform.tfvars` and update the values as appropraite
 2. You may need to tune the `.gitignore` file to include the tfvars files as necessary if you commit to personal repo to track changes
 3. Initialize Terraform:
 ```bash